mrram1570/E-commerce-Website/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/b6200fc5-db37-462e-a622-073ca0f73608) and start prompting.
+Simply visit the [github link repository ]() and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes will be committed automatically to this repo.

 **Use your preferred IDE**